UK Destination Wedding Photographers in Slovenia

 After dining with the wedding party we double checked our kit and headed early to bed.

-Destination Wedding Photographers at Lake Bled, Slovenia
+Destination Wedding Photos at Lake Bled, Slovenia

 The next morning we were able to fully appreciate the hotel’s panoramic views across the lake.
 We found Caroline and Simon bright-eyed and bushy-tailed, keen to take a stroll about the lakeside and see the sights.
 Out of the blue we stumbled across a Dali exhibition (and some of the wedding party) which was fascinating.
 Simon took a little morning foray into the depths of surrealist art.